 As the program continues to grow and prove its success, Luis Narvaez, the Director of Strategic Projects in CPS’s Office of Language and Cultural Education, hopes they will eventually get the funding to expand the program to test students at even younger grade levels.

-It’s already having a real impact.
-Teachers report that students involved in the program are more excited about language and have shown increased confidence and leadership.
-And high schools that were previously offering two years of a language are now looking at increasing it to 4 years, or offering more variety of languages to meet the increasing demand, Narvaez said.
+The impact of this program has been greater than was originally envisioned.
+Teachers report that students involved in the program are more excited about language learning and have shown increased confidence and leadership.
+There has been a trickle-up effect even with high schools that were previously offering only two years of a language are now looking at increasing it to 4 years.
+Some schools want to add to the variety of languages they teach to meet the increasing demand, Narvaez said.

 “It’s so important to get students more excited about the study of world language and maintaining their heritage languages in addition to English,” said Narvaez.
 “It’s valuable for their academics and for our whole community.”

-Congratulations to all of the Chicago Public Schools students who earned a Seal of Biliteracy this year!
+Congratulations to all of the Chicago Public Schools students who earn a Seal of Biliteracy this year and beyond!